collectd/collectd.github.io/documentation/manpages/collectd-python.md

 created and destroyed transparently and on-the-fly.

-    Hence, any plugin has to be thread-safe if it provides several entry points from collectd (i. e. if it registers more than one callback or if a registered callback may be called more than once in parallel).
+    Hence, any plugin has to be thread-safe if it provides several entry points from collectd (i.Â e. if it registers more than one callback or if a registered callback may be called more than once in parallel).

 - The Python thread module is initialized just before calling the init callbacks.